Moaning Cavern: Tourism in the cavern

-The large chamber of Moaning Caverns draws large numbers of guests every year to see the beauty of the cave.
-Access to the cavern is permitted by guided tour only, entering the cavern at scheduled times via a secondary passageway discovered in 1920.
-The original main entrance is still visible at the start of the tour, but is no longer used to access the cavern.
-The Spiral Tour takes the stairs all the way to the floor of the chamber, 165 ft below the gift shop, on a 45-minute informative trip.
-Rappelling into the cavern via the original entrance was an activity offered between 1984 and 2017, but is no longer available.
+Access to the cavern is permitted by guided tour only.
+Moaning Caverns is home to the largest single cave chamber open to the public in California.
+The massive room reaches over 180 feet before funneling into smaller passageways.
+There are two natural entrances into the chamber.
+The first in the form of a 45-foot vertical chimney dropping into the center of the room; the second entrance is a narrow crack in the earth which was enlarged to permit commercial entry into the cavern beginning in 1920.
+Today only the secondary passageway and staircase are used to enter the cave.
+The original main entrance is still visible at the start of the tour.
+The cave features a distinct spiral staircase.
+Below the gift shop, a set of wooden stairs leads 65 ft down to a platform.
+From the platform, a spiral staircase leads all the way to the floor of the chamber, 165 ft below the gift shop.

-Expedition Tour

 The main chamber extends the first one-third of the cave's total depth.
 Beyond that, the cave continues down more narrow passageways to a total depth of 410 ft.
-The Expedition Tour covers a portion of the passageways below.
+The cave's "Expedition Tour" covers a portion of the passageways below.
 It requires crawling on hands and knees, and even stretching out to lie flat and wiggle, for several hours.
-The crawling tour travels roughly 70 ft below the floor of the main chamber through several narrow passageways named the Meat Grinder, Pancake Squeeze, Birth Canal, and finally climb up and out of Santa's Worst Nightmare (a 30 ft chimney).
+The crawling tour travels roughly 70 ft below the floor of the main chamber through several narrow passageways named the "Meat Grinder, Pancake Squeeze, Birth Canal", and finally climb up and out of "Santa's Worst Nightmare" (a 30 ft chimney).
+Moaning Caverns used to offer a zip line and rock climbing wall on the surface above the cave, but as of 2019 these activities are no longer available.
+Both were replaced with a gold panning water trough and cornhole.
+Rappelling into the cavern via the original entrance was an activity offered between 1984 and 2017, but is no longer available.

-On The Surface

-Moaning Caverns also had surface activities such as a zip line and rock climbing wall, but as of 2019 these activities are no longer available.
-However, Gem mining is popular for everyone of all ages.